zehuilu/self-driving-ish_computer_vision_system/README.md

 sudo apt-get install linux-headers-$(uname -r)
 ```

+- Install by following NVIDIA's official instructions (cuda 11 or 12)

 Download the NVIDIA CUDA Toolkit from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).
 Select options work for you.
-Then you will see commands similar to my case:
+Then you will see some commands similar to the following.
+Run these commands.

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/cuda-ubuntu2004.pin
 sudo mv cuda-ubuntu2004.pin /etc/apt/preferences.d/cuda-repository-pin-600